maxxjsmaxx1/vds_todolist/README.md

-11 passing the array to Todolist
+12 passing the array to Todolist using map()